noraeisner/LATTE/README.md

 	- (optional) Two simple BLS plots.
 The second with the highest detected signal-to-noise transits from the initial run removed.
 	-  (optional) Modelling of the signal using a Bayesian approach with an MCMC sampling.
 This makes use of the Pyaneti code (Barragan et al. 2017).

-Tables:
+**Tables:**
 	- Stellar parameters summarized, as well as information to whether the target has been flagged as a TCE or a TOI.
-The tabel links to the relevant reports (if applicable) as well as to the exofop page on the star.
+The table links to the relevant reports (if applicable) as well as to the exofop page on the star.
 	- (optional) Summary of the BLS results.
 	- (optional) Fitting parameters with uncertainties from the modelling.